fieldtrip/website/faq/bids_coordsystem.md

 ## Fiducials

-In the FiducialsDescription you can add some optional text (i.e. story) that explains the procedure that is used in the specific lab.
-E.g. at the Donders we attach the head coils (and the vitamine E capsules in the MR lab) to ear molds, instead of attaching them with tape on the pre-auricular anatomical landmarks (i.e. points in front of the ears).
+In the FiducialsDescription you can add some optional text (i.e. story) that explains the procedure that is used in the specific lab. e.g., at the Donders we attach the head coils (and the vitamine E capsules in the MR lab) to ear molds, instead of attaching them with tape on the pre-auricular anatomical landmarks (i.e. points in front of the ears).